 Breakfast is traditional Keralan, but if you'd prefer eggs, toast and cereal, just ask in advance.
 Food seems to keep coming all day thereafter, including complimentary afternoon tea on your veranda.

-Most guests like to do day trips, therefore taking other meals elsewhere, however lunch and dinner are available with advance warning.
+Most guests like to do day trips, therefore taking other meals elsewhere, however snacks and dinner are available with advance warning.
 Expect such delicacies as seafood curry and rice, prawn stir fry, fish moley and vellayappam (pancakes), and Kerala chicken curry with chapathi or biriyanis.
 Jos also has good recommendations for restaurants in Cochin if you plan to go sightseeing or spend the evening watching Kathakali dances.